Shark64/Eilenberg_MacLane/README.md

-# Eilenberg &amp;  MacLane _General Theory of Natural Equivalences_ typed in LaTeX
+# Eilenberg &amp;  MacLane _General Theory of Natural Equivalences_ typeset in LaTeX

 This repository contains the .tex source and .pdf version of Samuel Eilenberg and Saunders MacLane's landmark paper from 1945 that gave birth to category theory.